Cairns City

 Employment performance in Cairns City has been below expectations when compared to most other areas nationally

-Cairns City has an educated workforce with essential services sectors well-represented.
-As of June 2025, its unemployment rate is 4.9%.
+Cairns City has a well-educated workforce with essential services sectors well represented.
+As of June 2025, the unemployment rate is 4.9%.

-In comparison to the Rest of Qld's rate of 3.9%, Cairns City's is 1.0% higher.
-Workforce participation in Cairns City is lower at 54.8% compared to Rest of Qld's 59.1%.
-Residents are primarily employed in accommodation & food, health care & social assistance, and retail trade sectors.
-Notably, the employment share in accommodation & food is 2.6 times higher than the regional level, while construction shows lower representation at 5.2% compared to the regional average of 10.1%.
+In comparison to Rest of Qld's rate of 3.9%, Cairns City's unemployment rate is 1.0% higher.
+Workforce participation in Cairns City is somewhat below standard at 54.8%, compared to Rest of Qld's 59.1%.
+Employment among residents is concentrated in accommodation & food, health care & social assistance, and retail trade.
+Notably, employment levels in accommodation & food are at 2.6 times the regional average.

 Frequently Asked Questions - Employment